 Budapest:

-Simply buy one of the cheap network tickets for the appropriate time period: 1, 3 or 7 days, family day pass (those are called "jegy" - "napijegy" resp. "hetijegy"), or a 2 weeks or monthly pass (called "bérlet" and valid also for railway and Volán coaches within city limits).
-This is guaranteed to save you money and hassles given that the ticket system remains pretty complicated.
+Simply buy one of the cheap network tickets for the appropriate time period: 24h, 72h or 7 days, 48-h family pass, small group day pass for up to 5 persons, or a 2 weeks, 5x24h/30 days, or monthly pass (called "bérlet").
+Most tickets and passes are valid also for railway and Volán coaches within city limits.
+This will save you money and hassles given that the single ticket system is pretty complicated.
+Budapest 24h day passes are also sold by drivers of 200E airport express bus and conductors in the suburban HÉV light rail system (lines H5,H6,H8-9).

-The Budapest Card is a good option if you are a tourist and are able to take advantage of some of the free or reduced admissions this card system affords.
+The Budapest Card is a good option if you can take advantage of some of the free or reduced admissions this card affords.

-Season "bérlet" tickets are also valid, within city boundaries, for MÁV railway and Volán long-distance bus services - a good option for some relations within Budapest and if travelling to the outskirts, when you will have to purchase a ticket only from city boundaries to your final destination.
-By train you can reach most suburbs and some inner city destinations in a fraction of the time and often without changing.
+MÁV railway and Volán long-distance bus services are a good option for some relations within Budapest and if travelling to the outskirts.
+With a Budapest transport pass you will have to purchase a ticket only from city boundaries to your final destination.
+By train you can reach most suburbs and some inner city destinations in a fraction of the time compared with the city buses and often without changing.

 Other main cities:

-The transport companies of major cities such as Debrecen, Miskolc, Szeged and Pécs operate trams, buses and trolley buses and network passes can be bought at reasonable prices.
-In other towns the public transport is run by either the local bus companies or the Volán Bus Co. which also operates the coaches between towns.
-Interestingly narrow gauge railways presently play a part in urban, local and recreational transport in certain places such as Nyíregyháza, and Kecskemét (unfortunately closure seems a matter of time), Debrecen and Miskolc (recreational/touristic focus).
+The transport companies of major cities such as Debrecen, Miskolc, Szeged and Pécs operate trams, buses and trolley buses.
+Network passes can be bought at reasonable prices.
+In other towns the public transport is run by either a local bus companies or the Volán Bus Co. which also operates the coaches between towns.
+Interestingly until the recent past, narrow gauge railways played a part in urban, local and recreational transport in places such as Nyíregyháza and Kecskemét (unfortunately closed down in 2009).
+Narrow gauge railways continue to operate in cities like Debrecen, Miskolc, Gyöngyös and Pécs with a recreational/touristic focus.

 Hungary Card affords two free day passes for several cities, next to a half-price Budapest Card and many more benefits.